Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Cosmology and Laboratory Constraints

 \subsection{Meson Decays}

 For a light scalar mediator $S$ coupled to neutrinos and an exotic fermion, rare meson decays such as kaon decays, $K^\pm \to \ell^\pm + \nu/\chi + S$ provide strong constraints on the relevant couplings involved \cite{Pasquini:2015fjv}.
 At tree level, these three-body decays suffer from infrared divergences in the limit $m_S \to 0$, with the divergent terms proportional to $m_\ell^2 \log(m_S^2/m_K^2)$.
-The divergences cancel one-loop corrections to the standard 2-body decay $K^\pm \to \ell^\pm \nu$ are included, in accordance with the Kinoshita-Lee-Nauenberg (KLN) theorem.
-For a more detailed analysis, we refer to \cite{Dev:2025tdv}.
-Using kaon partial width data from the PDG \cite{ParticleDataGroup:2024cfk}, stringent bounds can be placed on scalar-neutrino or scalar-exotic fermion interactions \cite{Berryman:2018ogk, Dev:2025tdv}.
+The divergences cancel one-loop corrections to the standard 2-body decay $K^\pm \to \ell^\pm \nu$, in accordance with the Kinoshita-Lee-Nauenberg theorem.
+Using kaon partial width data \cite{ParticleDataGroup:2024cfk}, stringent bounds can be placed on scalar-neutrino or scalar-exotic fermion interactions \cite{Berryman:2018ogk, Dev:2025tdv}.
 We specifically consider the rare Kaon decay to constrain the parameter space as it gives the most stringent limit on the couplings for our masses of interest.
-There are other laboratory constraints arising from invisible $Z$ decays, modification of the Fermi constant $G_F$ and others.
-For a detailed overview, see \cite{Dev:2025tdv}.
+There are other laboratory constraints, not competitive in our parameter space considered, arising from invisible $Z$ decays, modification of the Fermi constant $G_F$ and others \cite{Dev:2025tdv}.